ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/java-interoperability/call-java-code-from-ballerina.md

 ---

 ## Write Ballerina bindings
-The `bindgen` is a CLI tool, which eases the process of generating Ballerina bindings for given Java APIs.
+The `bindgen` is a CLI tool that eases the process of generating Ballerina bindings for given Java APIs.
 This guide shows you how to use it.
-For more details on how the `bindgen` tool works, see the [Bindgen Tool](/learn/java-interoperability-guide/the-bindgen-tool/).
+For more details on how the `bindgen` tool works, see [Bindgen Tool](/learn/java-interoperability-guide/the-bindgen-tool/).

 The [Package layout](/learn/package-references/#package-layout) explains how to package Java libraries (JAR files) with Ballerina programs to produce self-contained executable programs.
 When you generate bindings for a Java library using the `bindgen` tool, this part is already handled.